0-v-0/genaiscript/docs/src/content/docs/reference/cli/commands.md

 Options:
-  -o, --out <string>        output folder for action files -g, --groups <groups...>  groups to include or exclude.
+  -o, --out <string>        output folder for action files --ffmpeg                  use ffmpeg for video/audio processing --playwright              use playwright for web browsing -g, --groups <groups...>  groups to include or exclude.
 Use :! prefix to
                             exclude
   -h, --help                display help for command